My Development Workflow in 2022

-In this article, we will take a look at my personal development workflow in 2022.
-I will share with you the tools, apps, and settings that I use on a daily basis to maximise my productivity and efficiency as a developer.
-This includes my favorite IDE and its theme, the terminal aliases that I use to save time, and the database set-up I have.
-Whether you are a beginner or a seasoned developer, I hope that you will find some useful tips and inspiration in this article.
+In this article, I'll share my personal development workflow in 2022 - the tools, apps, and settings I use daily to maximise productivity and efficiency.
+This includes my favourite IDE and its theme, terminal aliases that save time, and my database setup.

 My Workstation

-After first making the transition to Apple Silicon last year, I have recently made the switch to a 14-inch MacBook Pro with an M1 Max (10-core CPU, 32-core GPU), 64GB RAM and a 2TB SSD.
-I am enjoying the performance boost from the M1 Max, and the 14-inch screen is a nice size when I am on the go.
+After making the transition to Apple Silicon last year, I recently switched to a 14-inch MacBook Pro with an M1 Max (10-core CPU, 32-core GPU), 64GB RAM, and a 2TB SSD.
+I'm enjoying the performance boost, and the 14-inch screen is a nice size when on the go.

-For years I have had a single 27-inch 5K monitor, and never believed in the need for 2 displays, but a few weeks ago I purchased a second identical display and I have felt a massive productivity boost.
-I would certainly recommend it if you felt in the same situation as me, with one monitor and feeling like you don't need a second one - I did this, and now I cannot live without it.
+For years I had a single 27-inch 5K monitor and never believed in needing two displays.
+A few weeks ago, I purchased a second identical display and felt a massive productivity boost.
+If you're in the same situation with one monitor feeling like enough, I highly recommend trying two - I can't live without it now.

 My IDE

-My day to day workflow involves Laravel, Vue, and Tailwind, so I use PHPStorm as my primary IDE.
-I have been using PHPStorm for a few years now, and I have found it to be a great IDE for my needs.
-I have tried other IDEs such as VS Code, but I always come back to PHPStorm.
+My day-to-day workflow involves Laravel, Vue, and Tailwind, so I use PHPStorm as my primary IDE.
+I've used it for a few years and found it to be great for my needs.
+I've tried VS Code but always come back to PHPStorm.

-I use GitHubs light theme with colours customised similar to the "InspiredGitHub" theme for Sublime Text, as much controversy as there is around light themes, I find them to be much easier on the eyes than dark themes.
-I also use the MonoLisa font for my IDE, which is a paid font but I find it to be worth the money.
+I use GitHub's light theme with colours customised similar to the "InspiredGitHub" theme for Sublime Text.
+As much controversy as there is around light themes, I find them easier on the eyes than dark themes.
+I also use the MonoLisa font - a paid font but worth the money.

 Taking Notes

-I have tried dozens of note taking apps over the years like Trello and Linear for my ToDo's, and I have struggled to remain consistent with them.
-After using apps I moved back to Pen and Paper and loved it since, the ease of having your notes in front of you rather than needing to load up an app is great.
+I've tried dozens of note-taking apps over the years like Trello and Linear for todos, but struggled to remain consistent with them.
+I moved back to pen and paper and loved it - the ease of having notes in front of you rather than loading an app is great.

 Terminal

-I've tried many different terminal emulators over the years, from Warp to iTerm2, but I have always come back to the default macOS terminal.
-I have found it to be the most lightweight and the most reliable, and I have never had any issues with it.
+I've tried many terminal emulators over the years, from Warp to iTerm2, but I've always come back to the default macOS terminal.
+It's the most lightweight and reliable.

-I pair my terminal with Fig, which adds IDE-style autocompletion to your terminal.
-I have found it to be a great tool for my workflow, as I am able to quickly navigate through folders and run commands (with descriptions).
+I pair my terminal with Fig, which adds IDE-style autocompletion.
+It's a great tool for quickly navigating folders and running commands with descriptions.

 Aliases